Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 Some choices are much harder and confusing to make than others.
 The word “trigger” implies that an impulse is set off in response to certain stimuli.
 People who have physical or sexual trauma might be triggered by something that happens to them and dissociates from the situation they’re in.

-People respond in unusual ways to triggers because, for whatever reason, the stimuli they’re experiencing bring up an intense emotional response.
-Your heart rate increases, your thoughts speed rapidly, and your decision-making isn’t as sound as it was.
+People respond in unusual ways to triggers because, for whatever reason, the stimuli they’re experiencing elicit an intense emotional response.
+Their heart rate increases, their thoughts speed rapidly, and their decision-making isn’t as sound as it was.

 So, to say that relapsing is a choice would be true.
 Regardless of the emotional state, the individual is still making choices.